jeremyroe/PSAppUpdates/README.md

 # PSAppUpdates

-A PowerShell module for managing application updates on Windows systems.
-This module provides a simple, consistent interface for updating common applications using winget and osquery.
+PowerShell module for managing Windows application updates using winget and osquery.

-## Prerequisites

-- Windows PowerShell 5.1 or PowerShell Core 7.x
-- Admin rights for installation and updates
-- Windows Package Manager (winget)
-- OSQuery

-The module will attempt to install missing prerequisites automatically.

 ## Installation

+### Direct from GitHub